ai-boost/awesome-a2a/README.md

     *   🌟 [a2adotnet](https://github.com/azixaka/a2adotnet) by [@azixaka](https://github.com/azixaka) [![Stars](https://img.shields.io/github/stars/azixaka/a2adotnet?style=social)](https://github.com/azixaka/a2adotnet) - A C#/.NET implementation of the A2A protocol.
 *   **JavaScript/TypeScript**
     *   🌟 [nestjs-a2a](https://github.com/thestupd/nestjs-a2a) by [@thestupd](https://github.com/thestupd) [![Stars](https://img.shields.io/github/stars/thestupd/nestjs-a2a?style=social)](https://github.com/thestupd/nestjs-a2a) - A module for integrating the A2A protocol into NestJS applications.
+    *   🌟 [Artinet SDK](https://github.com/the-artinet-project/artinet-sdk) by [@the-artinet-project](https://github.com/the-artinet-project) - A Agent2Agent (A2A) Protocol compliant server and client in TypeScript for node.js, simplifying interoperable AI agent creation.
+Enhances Google's samples with production-ready features, focusing on DX and reliability.
+[Learn more at the artinet project](https://www.artinet.com/).
 *   **Java**
     *   🌟 [a2ajava](https://github.com/vishalmysore/a2ajava) by [@vishalmysore](https://github.com/vishalmysore) [![Stars](https://img.shields.io/github/stars/vishalmysore/a2ajava?style=social)](https://github.com/vishalmysore/a2ajava) - Java A2A server/client implementation using Spring Boot with annotations.
 Supports WebSockets, MCP integration, and includes enterprise/Kubernetes deployment tutorials.